-Consultant award schemes and clinical excellence awards (CEA)
+Consultant award scheme changes: Clinical excellence awards (CEA)

 Information on National CEAs/CIAs and discretionary points, including everything you need for application, what you need to demonstrate, award values and details of the award schemes in the devolved nations.